-The Indian Pharmaceutical Sector is expected to grow between 16-19% to reach ~Rs.
-6.2 Lakh Cr. by 2025.
+The Indian Pharmaceutical Sector is expected to grow to Rs.
+7,371 Billion by 2025 from the current Rs.
+3,746 Billion (FY 20).
 This growth will be driven by both domestic needs and export commitments.

 India exports to over 200 countries with a major share of the US generic market (40%) and the UK (25%).
-India also exports to countries in Africa, the EU, ASEAN countries, Latin America, and the Middle East.
+India also exports to countries in Africa, the EU, ASEAN, Latin America, and the Middle East.
 Both exports and countries exported to are expected to increase in the foreseeable future.
-Export of finished dosage forms (FDF) are projected to grow between 8 -10% over the next decade.
+Export of finished dosage forms (FDF) are projected to grow at ~ 8 -10% over the next decade.
 However, the API / intermediate sector has been stagnant for a while despite it being the starting point for the FDF sector.

 While India’s Finished Dosage Form (FDF) manufacturing is very mature and capable, the API and intermediate sector have to regain its relevance and demonstrated capability of the past.
-The off shoring of API / Intermediate manufacturing due to lower prices led to (a) the sector not keeping pace with the FDF sector, (b) low or no technology upgrades, and (c) idle capacities.
-Fortunately, people competence and capability are available in abundance, which can re-establish our leadership.
+The off-shoring of API / Intermediate manufacturing due to lower prices led to (a) the sector not keeping pace with the FDF sector, (b) low or no technology upgrades, and (c) idle capacities.
+Fortunately, people competence and capability are available in abundance, which can gradually but surely re-establish leadership.

 The Indian Government has also set aside Rs.
-10,000 Crores to achieve self-reliance for end-to-end development of the pharmaceutical sector and to ensure national health security for a country of 140 Crore people.
+100 Billion to achieve self-reliance for end-to-end development of the pharmaceutical sector and to ensure national health security for a country of 1.4 Billion.

 This white paper explores a few ways to truly leverage our strengths and manage risks to realize the potential of the pharmaceutical industry (API + FDF), especially in the small and medium category.